typd/cmd-dict/README.md

 pre-requirements

-- python3; it'a better python than python2
+- python3; it's a better python than python2

 - pip3 install -r requirements.txt; 'pip3' is your python3 pip